-If you should spot any errors or inaccuracies in the information available on this site, please let the Club know by writing to or preferably emailing either the Club Secretary (Angela Wilson) or Membership Secretary (Bob Wightman), whose details are set out on the Contacts page.
+We try to ensure that everything is accurate but we are human and mistakes get made.
+If you should spot any errors or inaccuracies in the information available on this site, please let the Club know by emailing either the Club Secretary (Angela Wilson) or Membership Secretary (Bob Wightman), whose details are set out on the Contacts page.
 Please add “BGR” to the email subject line to help highlight the mail.

 In addition to the above we have a policy document to cover our obligations under the GDPR legislation.
 The document outlines our reasons for holding the minimal amount of data about members that we do.